““Leaders inspire accountability through their ability to accept responsibility before they place blame.–Courtney Lynch

 If there’s a delay or an issue with the software, it’s the project manager who must answer for it and find a solution.

 It may appear that balancing accountability with the team and embracing responsibility as the leader are mutually exclusive goals, but they aren’t.
-You can strike a fair balance with the correct mindset & tactics, resulting in prosperity for both you & your team and a result-driven culture.
+To foster a workplace culture, it is essential to encourage accountability among both leaders and team members.
+You can strike a fair balance with the correct mindset & tactics, resulting in prosperity for both you & your team and a result-driven culture where individuals are motivated to take on more responsibility, improving performance and outcomes.

 Let us drill down the ways and means to balance accountability and responsibility and create a conducive culture for the team.